 However, a Change of Control will not be deemed to have occurred if the closing sales price per share of our common stock for any five trading days within the period of 10 consecutive trading days ending immediately after the later of the Change of Control or the public announcement of the Change of Control, in the case of a Change of Control under the first clause above, or the period of 10 consecutive trading days ending immediately before the Change of Control, in the case of a Change of Control under the second clause above, equals or exceeds 110% of the conversion price of the debentures in effect on each such trading day.
 The beneficial owner shall be determined in accordance with Rule 13d-3 promulgated by the SEC under the Exchange Act.
-The term "person" includes any syndicate or group which would be deemed to be a "person" under Section 13(d)(3) of the Exchange Act.
+The term "person" under Section 13(d)(3) of the Exchange Act.